Lost in L.A.: Russell Wilson and the Seahawks are left in the dust against NFC West rival Rams

 You could, again, place some blame on the defense for the Seahawks’ third loss in the last four games — 23-16 to the Rams on Sunday in Los Angeles — this one knocking them out of first place in the NFC West for the first time this season.

-But for once, you could also put just as much blame on the offense, which was held to season lows in points and yards (333), with Russell Wilson playing one of his worst games, throwing two more interceptions and at times making some curious decisions.
+But for once, you could also put just as much blame on the offense, which was held to a season-worst 16 points and second-worst 333 yards, with Russell Wilson playing one of his worst games, throwing two more interceptions and at times making some curious decisions.

 And you could also place blame squarely on a similarly curious decision by coach Pete Carroll to bypass a fourth-and-inches attempt for his offense early in the third quarter from the Seattle 42, with the Rams then taking over for a long touchdown drive that put Los Angeles ahead by two possessions, and control for good.